menu

 Demographics

-The education level of Kemmerer - Diamondville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.45% of adults 25 and older in Kemmerer - Diamondville have a college degree.
+The education level of Kemmerer - Diamondville citizens is a little higher than the average for US cities and towns: 22.60% of adults in Kemmerer - Diamondville have at least a bachelor's degree.

 The people who call Kemmerer - Diamondville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kemmerer - Diamondville residents report their race to be White, followed by Asian.
-Important ancestries of people in Kemmerer - Diamondville include English, German, Italian, Irish, and European.
+The greatest number of Kemmerer - Diamondville residents report their race to be White, followed by Native American.
+Important ancestries of people in Kemmerer - Diamondville include English, German, Italian, Scottish, and Irish.

 The most common language spoken in Kemmerer - Diamondville is English.
 Other important languages spoken here include Spanish and Native American languages.